-5 Things To Know As Trump Takes Aim At ACA Protections In Court Challenge
+What To Watch For As Trump Takes Aim At ACA Protections

 The Trump administration is refusing to defend key parts of the Affordable Care Act, essentially arguing that federal courts should find the health law's protections for people with pre-existing conditions unconstitutional.